General Admission to the College

 The VCCS is dedicated to giving individuals an opportunity for the continuing development and extension of skills and knowledge, along with the prospect to increase an awareness of his or her role and responsibility to society.

-In an effort not to exclude any Virginia resident from the opportunities offered by LFCC, the State Board for Community Colleges has consistently maintained tuition and fees at the lowest possible level.
-LFCC realizes that any tuition or fee may represent a barrier to those wishing to pursue further education.
+In an effort not to exclude any Virginia resident from the opportunities offered by Laurel Ridge, the State Board for Community Colleges has consistently maintained tuition and fees at the lowest possible level.
+Laurel Ridge realizes that any tuition or fee may represent a barrier to those wishing to pursue further education.
 The College has funds available to help students needing financial assistance.
-(See the Financial Assistance section.)
+(See the Financial Assistance section).
 The College may be able to assist in providing funds for tuition, books and other expenses for students who qualify.

 Eligibility for In-state Tuition Rates

-Lord Fairfax makes an initial determination of a student’s eligibility for in-state tuition rates based on the information provided by the applicant and/or the applicant’s parent, legal guardian or spouse in the online application for admission.
+Laurel Ridge makes an initial determination of a student’s eligibility for in-state tuition rates based on the information provided by the applicant and/or the applicant’s parent, legal guardian, or spouse in the online application for admission.

 Eligibility is determined by using State Council of Higher Education guidelines pertaining to Section 23-7.4 of the Code of Virginia.
 To be eligible for in-state tuition, a student (or in the case of an unemancipated minor or dependent student, the parent or legal guardian) must have lived in Virginia for at least one year prior to the start of the semester for which in-state tuition is sought.